meltmedia/dropwizard-etcd/README.md

 }
 ```

-Finally, use the bundle to access the client.
+and access the client in your run command.

 ```
 @Override